2010 Philippine House of Representatives elections in Metro Manila: 5th District

 Despite under Atienza's Buhayin ang Maynila ticket, which is supported by the Joseph Estrada-led Pwersa ng Masang Pilipino, incumbent Amado Bagatsing is the nominee of both Lakas-Kampi-CMD and local party Kabalikat ng Bayan sa Kaunlaran (KABAKA).
 Rep. Bagatsing later joined the Liberal Party but he is under Lakas-Kampi-CMD at the time of election.

 6th District

 Despite under Atienza's Buhayin ang MayniLA ticket, which is supported by the Joseph Estrada-led Pwersa ng Masang Pilipino, incumbent Benny M. Abante is Lakas-Kampi-CMD's nominee in the district.

 Danilo Lacuna is also co-nominated by Asenso Manileño.

 The result of the election is under protest in the House of Representatives Electoral Tribunal.

 Marikina

 1st District

 Marcelino Teodoro is the incumbent; he was originally a Liberal, but ran as an independent, then returned to the Liberals after election.

 2nd District

-Incumbent Del R. De Guzman is in his third consecutive term already; Miro Quimbo was nominated by his party to run for the district's seat.
+Incumbent Del de Guzman is in his third consecutive term already; Miro Quimbo was nominated by his party to run for the district's seat.